cbrunet/typo3-cb_newscal/Documentation/Administrator/Index.rst

 TypoScript setup
 ^^^^^^^^^^^^^^^^

+page.includeCSS.tx_cbnewscal
+  Default provided CSS stylesheet.

 Default CSS stylesheet is included through *page.includeCSS.tx_cbnewscal*.
+The default provided template includes a lot of classes; therefore, you can easily change the appearance of the displayed calendar just by modifying the stylesheet.